What is Assault Family Violence?

 In addition to the offenses listed above, less common charges involve assault on a pregnant person, aggravated assault with or without a deadly weapon, and continuous family violence in which multiple incidents of assault family violence occur within a 12-month period of time.

 If you or someone you know faces Assault Family Violence charges, contact us.
-Our experienced domestic violence attorneys are ready to fight for you.
+Our experienced domestic violence attorneys in Frisco and Dallas are ready to fight for you.

 Related Post